 On top of being affordable and relatively easy to have installed, there are other advantages of using security cameras to monitor the property.
 For one thing, cameras act as an “eye in the sky”.
 There are only so many places a security guard or SRO can be at any given moment.
 Cameras ensure that the school grounds can be monitored consistently and effectively.
-Most camera systems even have a feature which will detect movement, and then automatically display that camera feed on the monitors.
+Most camera systems even have a feature that will detect movement, and then automatically display that camera feed on the monitors.

 Not only do school security cameras discourage violence or intrusions, they also act as investigators.
 Should a student or intruder feel emboldened enough to carry out a crime, the cameras record it all.
 Remember that motion detecting feature mentioned above?
 When reviewing recorded video, you can use this feature to detect movement over a set period of time, making it easier to find incidents without pouring through days of footage.
 Thus, it becomes much easier to find suspects and charge them accordingly.

 In short, some of the benefits of school security cameras include:

 - Helps deter crime, bullying, and school violence.

 - Discourages vandalism and trespassing

 - Easy to monitor the hallways, entrances, and school grounds.